rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 times. `lllll` can be done faster as `5l` and so on.
 This works on all motions commands and many oter commands as well.

+To find the next instance of word under cursor, type `\*`.
+For previous instance, type `#`.
+You can use `:set ignorecase` command to make Vim search in case-insensitive manner.
+After that is on, you can do `:set smartcase` command which will let you search in case-sensitive way on as-needed basis.
+For example `/selector` would search in case-insensitive way, but `/Selector` would be a case-sensitive search.

+You can turn incremental search by launching command `:set incsearch`.
+It searches text as you type it and highlights it for you (but it only moves the cursor when you hit Enter; you can hit Escape to back off from the search).

+To make Vim highlight all the search results within the current buffer one can turn on search highlighting by doing `:set hlsearch`.
+To get rid of the highlighting afterwards one can do a `:nohlsearch` command.

 Insert mode commands
 --------------------